so-sc/HackHarbor-3.0/Tech/day4.md

 ```
 📝 This small code shows how JavaScript can interact with HTML by changing the text of an element when a button is clicked.

-## 📚 Summary
-- JavaScript makes the web dynamic.
-- Runs in browsers via engines like V8.
-- Works with HTML & CSS to build interactive sites.
-- Key to modern front-end development.

 <br>

 # 🔗 2.
 Connecting JavaScript with HTML & CSS